 SAGE’s Innovation Hub hosts a variety of opportunities to collaborate, research and prototype new concepts, emerging technologies and develop new projects.
 Collaborating with universities, clients, technology partners and vendors, placement students can get hands- on experience and apply their knowledge to conceptualise, plan and execute new ideas.

-Sage Group offers apprenticeships across a variety of different business unit.
-Our apprentices gain hands on experience and have the opportunity to follow a non-traditional pathway.
+SAGE Group offers apprenticeships across a variety of different business units.
+Our apprentices gain hands-on experience and have the opportunity to follow a non-traditional pathway.
 Some of the placements available include:

 Q&A with SAGE electrical apprentice, Ryleigh Hunt

 First crossing paths with SAGE as part of the Prelude to the Future Program, Ryleigh quickly turned a two-week work placement into a four-year apprenticeship through her strong work ethic and drive to learn.

 Creating a Smarter Future, Better World with Henry Clayden-Rose